CogComp/lbjava/lbjava/doc/REGRESSION.md

 private double label;
 ```

 The class `MyData` is the representation for a single example from the data set.
-However, the data set consists many examples.
-Let's name a class as `MyDataReader` for the internal data structure for the data set.
+However, the data set consists of many examples.
+Let's name a class as `MyDataReader` for the internal data structure of the data set.

 For data structure, `lines` denotes all lines of examples in the data set. `currentLineNumber` keeps track which line that we are reading now.